To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 It’s all too easy to get sucked into the hype of a Prime deals event, and we’d never advise buying an item unless you really need it, you can afford it, and you’ve checked carefully to make sure it’s the best price out there.
 At Expert Reviews, we do our own careful research to check that the deals we mention are truly the best around.

-One way to check that you’re getting the best price is to use the free Amazon price tracker CamelCamelCamel.
+To assess an Amazon deal the same way we do at Expert Reviews, use free Amazon price trackers such as CamelCamelCamel or Keepa.
 Pop the name, URL or product code of the item you are looking at and it will generate an Amazon price history graph, so you can check if it’s indeed the cheapest that the item has ever been.
 You’ll need to pay attention to the average price: never compare a sales price to RRP.

 It’s also worth checking the item at other retailers such as John Lewis, Currys, AO.com and Boots to see if they are doing a price match.
 It may be worth buying elsewhere, especially if you could get a longer product warranty or some other perk (hello there, Boots Advantage Points).